 - A single commissioning function - "ensuring the efficient commissioning of health and care services on a city wide basis with a single line of accountability for the delivery of services.
 This approach will integrate spending across health and social care on high cost/high risk cohort, reducing duplication of service delivery and fragmentation of care".
-This is now called Manchester Health and Care Commissioning.
+This is Manchester Health and Care Commissioning.

 - Local Care Organisation - a single organisation or partnership "delivering integrated and accessible out of hospital services through community based health, primary and social care services within neighbourhoods.
 Through the combining of resources residents will get integrated services, resulting in improved outcomes (holistic needs addressed) at reduced cost"

 - Manchester University NHS Foundation Trust - "delivering cost efficiencies and strengthened clinical services, with consistent and complementary arrangements for the delivery of acute services achieving a fully aligned hospital model for the City."

 A diagram of this plan can be found below along with the full Locality Plan:

 More information can be found on the Healthier Manchester website - https://healthiermanchester.org/